 There are no agencies or laws that provide intervention and protection for all victims of bullying and mobbing.
 However, there is potential protection for a person who is in a protected category and is bullied because of that membership.

-Until recently, I had believed that harassment protection orders should apply, according to my reading of the text of the law (258e), where psychological or social pressure is used to harm the target.
-I was wrong.
+I had believed that harassment protection orders should apply, according to my reading of the text of the harassment protection law, 258e, where psychological or social pressure is used to harm the target.
 I was informed in 2010 by State Representative Joyce Spiliotis that 258e made bullying illegal.
 I therefore considered this was the legislative intent.
-However, the law (258e) has been interpreted by the courts to protect only where there is a threat of, or actual physical assault; or a threat of, or actual, damage to property.
+But we were wrong.
+The law (258e) has been interpreted by the courts to protect only where there is a threat of, or actual physical assault; or a threat of, or actual, damage to property.
 For more information, including the legislative history and intent of the law, please see "It's the law!" at http://stopbullyingcoalition.org/index.php/resources

 Today, there is very little accountability for the errant landlord.